 The Financial Hacker - many scripts, systems, and experiments with Zorro and R.

-If traders can't make money with trading, they write trading books.
-Consequently there are tons of books about trading methods and systems.
-The first problem is that publishers demand a certain number of pages, but the amount of trading related information and knowledge is somewhat limited.
-That forces the authors to produce hundreds of pages of platitudes and filler material.
-Fortunately, there are some trading books with real content.
+When traders can't make money with trading, they write trading books.
+Consequently, there are tons of books about trading methods and systems.
+The problem: Publishers demand a minimum number of pages.
+This number usually far exceeds what the author has to tell.
+This forces him to produce hundreds of pages with large lists, tables, bloated charts, platitudes, and other filler material.
+Fortunately, some trading books have real content inside.
 Here's a non-complete list of useful books about automated trading and its mathematical background:

 Murray R. Spiegel, Larry J. Stephens: Schaum's Outline of Theory and Problems of Statistics.
 Beginner's course into probability and statistics with lots of examples.
 Work through this book and you have all basic knowledge for understanding financial math.

 Ruey S. Tsay, Analysis of Financial Time Series.
 If you read the Schaum's Outline book and hadn't had enough of mathematics, this is the hard stuff that introduces all important mathematical models of price series.